mindspore-ai/docs/docs/lite/docs/source_en/infer/quick_start.md

         }
         ```

-2. Convert the input image into the Tensor format of the MindSpore model.
+2. Convert the input image into the Tensor format of the MindSpore Lite model.

     - Cut the size of the image `srcbitmap` to be detected and convert it to LiteMat format `lite_norm_mat_cut`.
 The width, height and channel number information are converted into float format data `dataHWC`.
-Finally, copy the `dataHWC` to the input `inTensor` of MindSpore model.
+Finally, copy the `dataHWC` to the input `inTensor` of MindSpore Lite model.

         ```cpp
         void **labelEnv = reinterpret_cast<void **>(netEnv);